ravsii/sorted/README.md

 # Sorted [![Build](https://github.com/ravsii/sorted/actions/workflows/build.yml/badge.svg)](https://github.com/ravsii/sorted/actions/workflows/build.yml) [![Test](https://github.com/ravsii/sorted/actions/workflows/test.yml/badge.svg)](https://github.com/ravsii/sorted/actions/workflows/test.yml)

-`sorted` is the linter for keeping everything sorted.
+sorted is a linter and formatter used to maintain consistent sorting across various structures.

-At the moment it only checks for a few things, with plans for checking everything that could be checked for any sort of ordering.
+At the moment it only supports alphabetic sorting in `const`, `var` and `struct` blocks, but we're aiming to support any kind of sortable or order-related structures like `generics`, `func` in/out arguments and more.

 ## So what's working?